German court finds Iran ordered killing in Berlin, recalls ambassador

 Officials in Germany, Iran’s biggest Western trade partner, had said earlier that the ``critical dialogue″ policy would be reviewed if the court implicated Iranian leaders in the killings.

 Prosecutors contended that Iran’s powerful spiritual leader, Ayatollah Ali Khamenei, and Iranian President Hashemi Rafsanjani personally ordered the killings.
-The allegations, first made last fall, set off days of anti-German protests in Tehran.
+The allegations, first made last fall, set off days of anti-German street protests in Tehran.

 Kubsch said the order for the killing was given by a special revolutionary committee that represented Iran’s top political and religious leaders.
 He did not specifically name them.
+His statement was met with cheers in the packed courtroom.

 ``It is proven that there was an official liquidation order,″ he said.